6 Free Remote Working Tools You Need Today

 - set reminders,

-- create to-do lists for your team members with deadlines,
+- create to-do lists for your team members,

 - create polls to vote on things, and